jon-daemon/Door-Control-System/README.md

 ### ESPHome configuration notes

-You need to include the `uart_read_line_sensor.h` to read and send data on the Arduino using UART.
+You need to include the `uart_read_line_sensor.h` file to read and send data on the Arduino using UART.

 Change the "Op3nD00r" in the configuration with the message you want to receive from the Arduino and unlock the door.